 Guess what happened.
 One article per month.
 That even worked for a little while, as enough ideas came to my mind, simply by working full-time on web projects.
 Although back then this translated to spending 85% of said full time in Internet Explorer.
 At some point however, I was no longer fast enough writing the ideas down because my attention was needed elsewhere.
 In hindsight, there always are a lot of elsewheres.

 Anyway, since the beginning I’ve been blogging about web design and development, and I continued to do so after I got my own domain.
-With the 2015 relaunch, the site evolved to serve as my personal hub, as you can tell by looking at the home page.
-Paired with the fresh look it received recently you’ll end up with what you are looking at today.
+With the 2015 relaunch, the site evolved to serve as my personal hub, as you can tell by looking at the Big Table.
+Add a couple of redesigns, and you’ll end up with what you are looking at today.

-Give it some time and it will evolve again because I would like to bring home all the content I published elsewhere.
-I want to help to keep the decentralized web alive.
+Amidst those redesigns the site has evolved again, because I brought home all the content I published elsewhere, to keep the decentralized web alive.
 You too should own your own data.

 Needless to say, this site is curated by me as I’m the main author.
 I’ve written everything you can find here, unless stated otherwise.